paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-144-major-defense-acquisition-programs.md

 Pub.
 L. 115–91, div.
 A, title XVI, § 1686, Dec.
 12, 2017, 131 Stat.
 1781, authorized the Secretary of Defense to increase the number of the ground-based interceptors of the United States and to advance missile defense technologies to improve the capability and reliability of those elements of the ballistic missile defense system, and directed the Director of the Missile Defense Agency to submit to the congressional defense committees, not later than 90 days after the date on which the Ballistic Missile Defense Review commenced in 2017 is published, a report on those efforts.

 #### Plan for Development of Space-Based Ballistic Missile Intercept Layer
 Pub.
 L. 115–91, div.
 A, title XVI, § 1688, Dec.
 12, 2017, 131 Stat.
 1783, as amended by Pub.
 L. 115–232, div.
 A, title XVI, § 1680, Aug.
 13, 2018, 132 Stat.
-2161, directed the Director of the Missile Defense Agency to develop a space-based ballistic missile intercept layer to the ballistic missile defense system, subject to the availability of appropriations, and to submit to the congressional defense committees and the Select Committee on Intelligence of the Senate and the Permanent Select Committee on Intelligence of the House of Representatives, not later than one year after Dec.
-12, 2017, a 10-year plan to carry out such development.
+2161; Pub.
+L. 116–92, div.
+A, title XVI, § 1682, Dec.
+20, 2019, 133 Stat.
+1782, provided that: “(a) Development.—Subject to the availability of appropriations, the Director of the Missile Defense Agency shall develop a space-based ballistic missile intercept layer to the ballistic missile defense system that is—“(1) regionally focused; “(2) capable of providing boost-phase defense; and “(3) achieves an operational capability at the earliest practicable date. “(b) Space-based Ballistic Missile Intercept Layer Plan.—Not later than one year after the date of the enactment of this Act [Dec.
+12, 2017], the Director shall submit to the appropriate congressional committees a plan to carry out subsection (a) during the 10-year period following the date of the plan.
+Such plan shall include the following:“(1) A concept definition phase consisting of multiple awarded contracts to identify feasible solutions consistent with architectural principles, performance goals, and price points established by the Director, such as contracts relating to—“(A) refined requirements; “(B) conceptual designs; “(C) technology readiness assessments; “(D) critical technical and operational issues; “(E) cost, schedule, performance estimates; and “(F) risk reduction plans. “(2) A technology risk reduction phase consisting of up to three competitively awarded contracts focused on maturing, integrating, and characterizing key technologies, algorithms, components, and subsystems, such as contracts relating to—“(A) refined concepts and designs; “(B) engineering trade studies; “(C) medium-to-high fidelity digital representations of the space-based ballistic missile intercept weapon system; and “(D) a proposed integration and test sequence that could potentially lead to a live-fire boost phase intercept during fiscal year 2022, if the technology has reached sufficient maturity and is economically viable. “(3) During the technology risk reduction phase, contractors will define proposed demonstrations to a preliminary design review level prior to a technology development phase down-select. “(4) A technology development phase consisting of two competitively awarded contracts to mature the preferred space-based ballistic missile intercept weapon system concepts and to potentially conduct a live-fire boost phase intercept fly-off during fiscal year 2022, if the technology has reached sufficient maturity and is economically viable, with brassboard hardware and prototype software on a path to the operational goal. “(5) A concurrent space-based ballistic missile intercept weapon system fire control test bed activity that incrementally incorporates modeling and simulation elements, real-world data, hardware, algorithms, and systems to evaluate with increasing confidence the performance of evolving designs and concepts of such weapon system from target detection to intercept. “(6) Any other matters the Director determines appropriate. “(c) Appropriate Congressional Committees Defined.—In this section, the term ‘appropriate congressional committees’ means—“(1) the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives]; and “(2) the Select Committee on Intelligence of the Senate and the Permanent Select Committee on Intelligence of the House of Representatives.”

 #### Designation of Department of Defense Senior Official With Principal Responsibility for Directed Energy Weapons
 Pub.
 L. 114–328, div.
 A, title II, § 219, Dec.
 23, 2016, 130 Stat.
 2053, as amended by Pub.
 L. 115–91, div.
 A, title II, § 215, Dec.
 12, 2017, 131 Stat.
 1326; Pub.
 L. 115–232, div.
 A, title II, §§ 212, 237, Aug.
 13, 2018, 132 Stat.
-1675, 1695, designated the Under Secretary of Defense for Research and Engineering as the official with principal responsibility for the development and demonstration of directed energy weapons for the Department of Defense, redesignated the High Energy Laser Joint Technology Office of the Department of Defense as the Joint Directed Energy Transition Office, which office was to report to the Under Secretary of Defense for Research and Engineering, and directed the Secretary of Defense, acting through the Under Secretary, to establish a program on the prototyping and demonstration of directed energy weapon systems to build and maintain the military superiority of the United States.
+1675, 1695; Pub.
+L. 116–283, div.
+A, title II, § 215, Jan.
+1, 2021, 134 Stat.
+3458, designated the Under Secretary of Defense for Research and Engineering as the official with principal responsibility for the development and demonstration of directed energy weapons for the Department of Defense, redesignated the High Energy Laser Joint Technology Office of the Department of Defense as the Joint Directed Energy Transition Office, which office was to report to the Under Secretary of Defense for Research and Engineering, directed the Secretary of Defense, acting through the Under Secretary, to establish a program on the prototyping and demonstration of directed energy weapon systems to build and maintain the military superiority of the United States, and directed the Secretary of Defense to establish the Directed Energy Working Group, to be terminated 4 years after January 1, 2021, to analyze and evaluate the current and planned directed energy programs of each of the military departments, to make recommendations to the Secretary of Defense, and to provide to the congressional defense committees a briefing on the progress of each directed energy program that is being adopted or fielded by the Department of Defense not later than 180 days after January 1, 2021, and not less frequently than once every 180 days thereafter.

 #### National Missile Defense Policy
 Pub.
+L. 116–92, div.
+A, title XVI, § 1681(b), Dec.
+20, 2019, 133 Stat.
+1781, provided that: “Not later than the date on which the President submits to Congress the annual budget request of the President for fiscal year 2021 pursuant to [section 1105 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105&num=0&edition=prelim), United States Code, the Secretary of Defense shall, as the Secretary considers appropriate, redesignate all strategies, policies, programs, and systems under the jurisdiction of the Secretary to reflect that missile defense programs of the United States defend against ballistic, cruise, and hypersonic missiles in all phases of flight.”

+Pub.
 L. 114–328, div.
 A, title XVI, § 1681(a), Dec.
 23, 2016, 130 Stat.
-2623, provided that: “It is the policy of the United States to maintain and improve an effective, robust layered missile defense system capable of defending the territory of the United States, allies, deployed forces, and capabilities against the developing and increasingly complex ballistic missile threat with funding subject to the annual authorization of appropriations and the annual appropriation of funds for National Missile Defense.”
+2623, as amended by Pub.
+L. 116–92, div.
+A, title XVI, § 1681(a), Dec.
+20, 2019, 133 Stat.
+1781, provided that: “It is the policy of the United States to— “(1) maintain and improve, with funding subject to the annual authorization of appropriations and the annual appropriation of funds for National Missile Defense—“(A) an effective, layered missile defense system capable of defending the territory of the United States against the developing and increasingly complex missile threat posed by rogue states; and “(B) an effective regional missile defense system capable of defending the allies, partners, and deployed forces of the United States against increasingly complex missile threats; and “(2) rely on nuclear deterrence to address more sophisticated and larger quantity near-peer intercontinental missile threats to the homeland of the United States.”

 Pub.
 L. 106–38, § 2, July 22, 1999, 113 Stat.
 205, which provided that it was the policy of the United States to deploy as soon as technologically possible an effective National Missile Defense system capable of defending the territory of the United States against limited ballistic missile attack with funding subject to the annual authorization of appropriations and the annual appropriation of funds for National Missile Defense, was repealed by Pub.
 L. 114–328, div.
 A, title XVI, § 1681(b), Dec.
 23, 2016, 130 Stat.
 2623.